Polpii/rex_Interface/README.md

 * If you want REX to follow you, you'll have to write the id of the person you want to follow next to **FIX ON** and then click on **FOLLOW ME**.
 If you want to follow another person, simply **UNFIX** and **FIX ON** someone else.
 * After following someone, REX can return home autonomously by clicking on the **GO HOME** button
 * If you want to control manually the robot you have to select **MANUAL MODE** and then arrows will appear to control REX
-* IF you want REX to build a map in real time click on **MAP BUILDER** then click on the sh file on the desktop and you'll see a 3D map creation.
+* If you want REX to build a map in real time click on **MAP BUILDER** then click on the sh file on the desktop and you'll see a 3D map creation.
 While creating it, you can control him with the arrows of the **MANUAL MODE**
+*
 ### HOW TO LAUNCH THE DEMO

 You'll have to run four different codes in four bash: